On the singular loci of higher secant varieties of Veronese embeddings

 \section{Abstract}

-In this paper we study singular loci of higher secant varieties of the image of the $d$-uple Veronese embedding of projective $n$-space, $\nu_d(\PP^n) \subset \PP^{N={n+d\choose d}-1}$.
-We call the closure of the union of all the $(k-1)$-planes spanned by $k$ points on $X$ the \ti{$k$-th secant of $X$} for a given embedded variety $X\subset\PP^N$ and denote it by $\sigma_k(X)$.
-For the singular loci of $\sigma_k(\nu_d(\PP^n))$, it has been known only for $k\le3$.
-In the present paper, as investigating geometry of moving tangents along subvarieties, we determine the (non-)singularity of so-called \ti{subsecant loci} of $\sigma_k(\nu_d(\PP^n))$ for arbitrary $k$.
-We also consider the case of the $4$-th secant of $\nu_d(\PP^n)$ by applying main results and computing conormal space via a certain type of Young flattening.
-In the end, some discussion for further development is presented as well.
+The $k$-th secant variety of a projective variety $X \subset \mathbb{P}^N$, denoted by $\sigma_k(X)$, is defined to be the closure of the union of $(k-1)$-planes spanned by $k$ points on $X$.
+In this paper, we examine the $k$-th secant variety $\sigma_k(v_d(\mathbb{P}^n)) \subset \mathbb{P}^N$ of the image of the $d$-uple Veronese embedding $v_d$ of $\mathbb{P}^n$ to $\mathbb{P}^N$ with $N=\binom{n+d}{d}-1$, and focus on the singular locus of $\sigma_k(v_d(\mathbb{P}^n))$, which is only known for $k\le3$.
+To study the singularity for arbitrary $k,d,n$, we define \emph{the $m$-subsecant locus} of $\sigma_k(v_d(\mathbb{P}^n))$ to be the union of $\sigma_k(v_d(\mathbb{P}^m))$ with any $m$-plane $\mathbb{P}^m \subset \mathbb{P}^n$.
+By investigating the projective geometry of moving embedded tangent spaces along subvarieties and using known results on the secant defectivity and the identifiability of symmetric tensors, we determine whether the $m$-subsecant locus is contained in the singular locus of $\sigma_k(v_d(\mathbb{P}^n))$ or not.
+Depending on the value of $k$, these subsecant loci show an interesting trichotomy between generic smoothness, non-trivial singularity, and trivial singularity.
+In many cases, they can be used as a new source for the singularity of the $k$-th secant variety of $v_d(\mathbb{P}^n)$ other than the trivial one, the $(k-1)$-th secant variety of $v_d(\mathbb{P}^n)$.
+We also consider the case of the $4$-th secant variety of $v_d(\mathbb{P}^n)$ by applying main results and computing conormal space via a certain type of Young flattening.
+Finally, we present some generalizations and discussions for further developments.